“There is no diet that will do what healthy eating does.”

 Our main aim should be to go on a diet which we can follow our entire life.
 Am sure you cannot survive drinking cabbage soup and eating salads for your every meal your entire life.
 We need to get practical and realistic.

 “Dieting is not about ‘going on’ a diet”

-Let’s take a look at some popular diet fads I have come across my many years of struggling to lose weight.
+Let’s take a look at some popular diet fads I have come across in my many years of struggling to lose weight.
 I might have stupidly believed a few of them till I became wiser.

 1. The Compensation Diet – Also called The Punishment Diet:

 We all overeat sometimes.
 So what?
 Eat, shut up and forget about it.
-Just get back to normal workout and eating pattern from next day.
+Just get back to normal workout and eating patterns from the next day.
 The body doesn’t discriminate and store last night’s calories in some special place so that when you feel guilty and do over workout or rather I would say try to kill yourself, the body doesn’t exclusively burn that.

 It’s OK to overeat sometimes.
 You don’t need to feel guilty.
 You are human and it is natural to get involved in overeating once in a while.

 The detox diet is a sham.
 Detox diet lowers your metabolic rate.
 So when you get back to your normal diet, the one you were eating before detox, all fat starts creeping.
 As your metabolic rate is lower than before, there is a high possibility that you might increase weight faster and more than what it was before you started with your detox diet.